passiontalks/pt15/call.md

   * <a href="{{ site.baseurl }}/submit">Submit a talk</a>
   * Important dates:
+      * Submissions Open: May 1, 2015
-      * Submissions close: June 22, 11:59pm PDT
+      * **Submissions Close: June 22, 2015, 11:59pm PDT**
-      * Acceptance notifications: July 7 (and on a rolling basis)
+      * Acceptance Notifications: July 7, 2015 (and on a rolling basis)
-      * Conference: August 22
+      * Conference: August 22, 2015
   * Questions?
 Contact: <pt15-committee@googlegroups.com>

 # Submissions

-We are now accepting submissions for Passion Talks 2015.
-Submissions close June 22, 2015 at 11:59pm PDT.
-All submissions must include an abstract, professional bio, and statement of faith.
+We are now accepting submissions for Passion Talks 2015. **Submissions close June 22, 2015 at 11:59pm PDT.** All submissions must include an abstract, professional bio, and statement of faith.
 Accepted talks will be included in the conference proceedings online and in print.
 You may select to keep your personal information (name, etc.)